AI-ffinity/nmr_tutorials/SPARKY_and_POKY/Peak_picking_4D_spectrum.md

 - Adjust the contour levels (both positive and negative) in the `15N HSQC` spectrum to optimize peak visibility.
 - Press `F8` to enter peak picking mode and select all visible peaks.
-- Use the following Python function to estimate the expected number of N-H (in-phase) peaks from the amino acid sequence in the **multiplicity edited 15N HSQC**:
+- Use the following Python function to estimate the expected number of N-H (in-phase) peaks from the amino acid sequence in the **15N HSQC**:
 ```python
 def estimate_15N_hsqc_peaks(sequence: str) -> int:
     # Count backbone amides = total residues minus any prolines and the N-terminus